Aleartulon/sampling_assas/README.md

 A code for sampling operator actions for the ASTEC code.
 The operator actions are sampled using the Latin hypercube sampling method with uniform distributions.

+This code generates a series on input decks stored inside a series of directories "Sample_i/".
+The only code to be run is "assas_sampling.py".

-Two main paths must be specified in config_data:
+Two main paths must be specified in config_data inside "assas_sampling.py":
 - "path to scenario", which specifies the path to the .mdat file which will be copied in all the directories which will contain the generated input decks.
 - "path to ASTEC input", which specifies where the generated input decks will be saved.